 - Blue Hat: How should we think about this?
 (What are the metaphors or mental models)

 The sequence of the questions can matter.
 For example, it wouldn’t make sense to start thinking up solutions before you’ve focused on the problem.

 Step 2.
 Walkthrough each question as a team

 You’ll be surprised when suddenly your team’s “Devil’s Advocate” is now showing off their ability to dream up wild solutions that just might work!

 Step 3.
 Modify the approach.

 If it’s not working, change the approach.
 For example, you might find that you started with the wrong “hat” or question.
 See if switching to another question or hat makes a difference.

-This isn’t a heavy handed approach.
+This isn’t a heavy-handed approach.
 Instead, it’s a subtle shift in strategy from free-for all debate to focusing and coordinating your team’s thinking power in a deliberate way.

-- Six Thinking Hats
+Collaborative Problem-Solving Made Easy with Six Thinking Hats